 - To create an entirely new market

 In this step, strive to discuss the company situation with its stakeholders to discover different the current state and perspectives.
-Whatever the case, start by understanding the challenges the organisation faces.
+Whatever the case, start by understanding the challenges the organization faces.

 2. Understand how your business works

 In the second step, understand better how your business works (or assume how it should work, if it doesn’t exist yet) in order to deliver value.
-Analysing the existing business model forms the basis of achieving a successful innovation.
-One of the most popular, the Business Model Canvas (BMC), allows the simultaneous visualisation of the nine basic building blocks of a company:
+Analyzing the existing business model forms the basis of achieving a successful innovation.
+One of the most popular, the Business Model Canvas (BMC), allows the simultaneous visualization of the nine basic building blocks of a company: